 - Cool Gun: Dwarf firearms are the greatest ones in the world, with a guarantee in quality that makes the musket of the humblest Dwarf smith better than a Empire engineer's craft.
 The rule Dwarf-crafted applying to all shooting weapons cancels the penalty to hit when performing a Stand and Shoot reaction to charge.

-- Culture Chop Suey: Dwarf culture and design draws heavily on a number of influences such as the kingdoms of post-Roman Britain (particularly the Anglo-Saxonsnote and medieval Scandinavianote .
+- Culture Chop Suey: Dwarf culture and design draws heavily on a number of influences such as the kingdoms of post-Roman Britain (particularly the Anglo-Saxonsnote , the Celtsnote and medieval Scandinavianote ).
 All of this is held together with the stereotypical attitude of the people of Northern England and the Scots.

 - Design-It-Yourself Equipment: In addition to normal magic items, the Dwarfs have access to runic items: various runes can be combined on a single item to form your own unique magic items.